-Essentially, pipeline marketing allows teams to focus on nurturing qualified leads, as opposed to constantly outreaching for mass, and potentially low quality, leads.
+Essentially, pipeline marketing allows teams to focus on nurturing qualified leads, as opposed to constantly outreaching for mass, and potentially low-quality leads.

 Of course, this may sound counter-intuitive, but remember, a lead has no value unless it’s going to close into revenue.

-So, instead of reporting on channels and campaigns by likes, engagements and impressions, pipeline marketing can allow you to report back on the one metric that matters: revenue.
+Pipeline marketing can allow you to report back on the one metric that matters: revenue.

 Sometimes a lead comes in and a sales rep will pursue them for three to six months.
 They might never convert.
 They could convert one year later.

 Pipeline marketing generally means much quicker turnarounds as you’re investing into content in the middle and bottom stages of the funnel.

 Marketing budget is a precious commodity.
 Optimising your budget can make or break your bottom line.

-Now the difficult part is that lack of visibility we already mentioned.
+Now the difficult part is the lack of visibility we already mentioned.
 Leads come in and marketing can’t understand where they came from.

 And that means you can’t pool your budget into channels that are already working well.

-Once you know what you want to achieve, you set out how you will achieve it.
+Once you know what you want to achieve, you can set out how you will achieve it.